mtharpie/multi-tenant_dc/README.md

-# multi-tenant_dc
+# multi-tenant dc

-This repo is for a demo that will automate build new tenants for a multi-tenant dc
+Project to show how to deploy multi-tenant dc with ansible